-- Won't appear in the search results unless you select Search archived spaces.
-This option is hidden if there are no archived spaces. - Won't appear in the quick search navigation, which drops down when you enter text in the search box.
+- Won't appear in the Recent spaces section of the search panel. - Won't appear in search results, unless you select Search archived spaces. - Won't appear in advanced search results unless you select Search archived spaces.

 - Won't appear on the Spaces dropdown menu. - Won't appear in the general spaces lists in the Space Directory, but will instead appear under the Arc hived Spaces list.
 It will, however, still appear under any categories it was labeled with. - Won't show up in activity streams when updated. - Won't appear on your dashboard.